-Here’s a quick one-page overview explaining how we’ll work together, starting with a discovery call:
+Here’s a quick one-page overview explaining how we’ll work together, starting with a conversation:

 We’ll set up a discovery call via my call scheduler.
 This will block out time on my calendar just for you.
 And it keeps “phone tag” to a minimum.
 My preferred and default method is a Zoom call.
 I’ll ask for permission to record the call so I can keep notetaking to a bare minimum and give you my full attention.
 This call normally lasts about 30 to 45 minutes.